mathworks/thingspeak-arduino/README.md

 ## Installation
 #### Arduino IDE
 In the Arduino IDE, choose Sketch/Include Library/Manage Libraries.
-Click the ThingSpeak Libary from the list, and click the Install button.
+Click the ThingSpeak Library from the list, and click the Install button.

 --- or ---